-If the answer is “yes” to these questions, you will be invited to the office for an informal interview in which our Volunteer Coordinator will ask about your hobbies, interests and background so that when the time comes, they will be able to match you with someone who you will have something in common with.
-You will be also informed of the next Induction Training for Befrienders, our mandatory training which all volunteers need to attend before being linked to a client.
+If the answer is “yes” to these questions, you will be invited to the office for an informal interview in which our Volunteer Coordinator will ask about your hobbies, interests and background so that when the time comes, our Befriending Coordinators will be able to match you with someone who you will have something in common with.
+You will need to commit to doing our next Volunteers Induction, our mandatory training which all volunteers need to attend before being linked to a client.

 Benefits of Volunteering

-- You will become part of a network of volunteers with regular training opportunities and social gatherings.
+- You will become part of a network of volunteers with regular training opportunities, meetings and social gatherings.

-- You will receive regular support from our staff team.
+- You will receive regular support from our Befriending Coordinators.

-- You will gain great experience which can help with future careers if needed.
+- You will gain great experience which could help with your future career.

-If you would like to have an informal chat about volunteering with us, please call the office on 020 8434 3635 to find out more or email us at firstname.lastname@example.org.
+Alternatively, if you would like to have an informal chat about volunteering with us please call the Volunteer Coordinator on the number above to find out more or email us at firstname.lastname@example.org.